lasigeBioTM/BENT/README.md

-# BENT: Biomedical Entity Annotation
+# BENT: Biomedical Entity Annotator

 Python package for Named Entity Recognition (NER) and Linking (NEL) in the biomedical domain.